The Wolf of Wall Street poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Jordan Belfort directly addresses the camera in a Lamborghini, embodying the excess and wealth he's achieved.
 This cold open shows the "after" before revealing the "before" - a corruption arc starting at its peak..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 21 minutes when Black Monday crashes the market.
 Jordan loses his job at Rothschild, destroying his Wall Street dreams.
 He's unemployed with a new wife and no prospects in legitimate finance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.